How To Start A Business In Food Photography

 Accountants know all the steps involved when it comes to naming your business, choosing an LLC or S-Corp, planning for quarterly and annual taxes, what classifies as a “business expense” and all the other “money questions” that are involved with starting your own photography business.

 When I started reaching out to my food blogger friends, they referred me to Helena at Sweeter CPA.
 She works with a lot of creative people, so she knows how to explain money in a way that makes sense.
 It’s incredibly important that you understand your business finances, so working with someone who makes that easy for you is going to be a breath of fresh air.
+If you reach out to her, please mention that I referred you to her.

 2. Name Your Business